palladius/ricc.rocks/zzo.ricc.rocks/content/en/about/index.md

 ## Personal

 I'm Italian, except I'm mostly on time.
-I've lived in Italy 32 years, then moved to Ireland, and in 2011 I moved to Switzerland where I currently live with my wife Kate and two amazeballs kids: *AJ* and *Sebowski*.
+I've lived in Italy 32 years, then moved to Ireland, and in 2011 I moved to Switzerland where I currently live with my kind and caring wife Kate and two amazeballs kids: *AJ* and *Sebowski*.
 You can find us on Instagram, or in the family gallery.

 Of course, I live in Switzerland.